 Please do not be put off making this amazing creamy dessert at home because you don’t have the right tool for caramelizing the sugar topping.
 Don’t worry for a second if you don’t have a blowtorch, it can easily be done by using an oven grill.
 See recipe notes for more details.

 The custard is made with heavy cream, eggs, sugar, and vanilla but the main ingredient is heavy cream or double cream.
-This has to be a good one, the quality of this ingredient is paramount.
+This has to be a good one, the quality of the heavy cream in this dessert is paramount.

-Since this recipe only uses egg yolks, keep the egg whites for later use and there are many things you can make with egg whites such as meringue, marshmallows, or an omelette or a quiche where extra egg whites are always welcome.
+Since this recipe only uses egg yolks, keep the egg whites for later use and there are many things you can make with egg whites such as meringue, marshmallows, or an omelet or a quiche where extra egg whites are always welcome.

-Oh, absolutely! crème brûlée can be made quite ahead of time, even the day before so if you decide to make it ahead at step 6 you just place it in the refrigerator and serve whenever needed.
+Oh, absolutely! crème brûlée can be made quite ahead of time, even the day before so if you decide to make it ahead at step 6 you just place it in the refrigerator and serve it whenever needed.

-When it comes to the taste of crème brulee there are variations but traditionally, crème brulee only contains milk, eggs, cream, sugar and vanilla, but sometimes flavored with lemon, coffee, butterscotch or even cinnamon.
+When it comes to the taste of crème brulee there are variations but traditionally, this dessert only contains milk, eggs, cream, sugar, and vanilla, but sometimes flavored with lemon, coffee, butterscotch, or even cinnamon.

-The flavour of crème brulee is very similar to crème caramel or baked custard but crème brulee is definitely the richest in terms of texture and taste.
+The flavor of crème brulee is very similar to crème caramel or baked custard but this is definitely the richest in terms of texture and taste.

-There is not much you can change about a dessert like this apart from flavours but there is something that you should never forget to add.
+There is not much you can change about a dessert like this apart from flavors but there is something that you should never forget to add.
 That is salt.
 A pinch of salt.
 I totally believe it is the salt that makes this a complete divinity.
 Salt is what makes the difference giving it a proper definition and enhancing the flavors.
-Perfection!
+Mmmm Perfection!

 I’m so sure you will totally agree with me on this one...